sagemath/trac_to_gh/Issue 6437.md

 # Issue 6437: polybori assumes the linker is the GNU one, so breaks if Sun linker is used.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6437

 Original creator: drkirkby